fpgadeveloper/rpi-camera-fmc/docs/source/petalinux.md

 | CAM2  | `/dev/video2` | `/dev/media0` |
 | CAM3  | `/dev/video3` | `/dev/media1` |

+(init-script)=
 ### Init script

-To make it easier for the user to identify the connected cameras, and their associated video and media devices, a bash script is included in the root file system.
+To make it easier for the user to identify and configure the connected cameras, and their associated video and media devices, a bash script is included in the root file system.
 When executed, the script lists the detected cameras, their physical ports, and their video and media devices.
-It also initializes the analog and digital gain parameters of each camera.
+It also configures all of the video pipes according to the variables defined at the top of the script, or passed in as command line arguments.

-The script is located in `/usr/bin` and can be called from the command line by typing `init_cams`.
+The script is located in `/usr/bin` and can be called from the command line by typing `init_cams.sh`.
 An example output of the script is shown below:

 ```
-zcu104rpicamfmc20221:~$ init_cams
+zcu104-rpi-cam-fmc-2022-1:~$ init_cams.sh
 Detected and configured the following cameras on RPi Camera FMC:
  - CAM1: /dev/media0 = /dev/video1
  - CAM2: /dev/media1 = /dev/video2